 Evaluation by a pathologist

-Evaluation by an oncologist (called clinical evaluation)
+Evaluation by an oncologist

 Physical examination.
-The doctor will do a thorough physical examination of the entire body, including lymph nodes, pelvis, breasts, rectum, and genitals.
+The doctor will do a thorough physical examination of the entire body, including the lymph nodes, pelvis, breasts, rectum, and genitals.

 Urine and blood tests.
-These tests can find certain tumor markers and proteins that may help determine where the cancer began.
-Tumor markers are substances found at higher than normal levels in the blood, urine, or body tissues of some people with cancer.
+These tests can find certain tumor markers and proteins that may help indicate where the cancer began.
+Tumor markers are substances found at higher-than-normal levels in the blood, urine, or body tissues of some people with cancer.
 Tumor markers are made either by the tumor or by the body as a result of cancer or other conditions.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.

-Positron emission tomography (PET) scan.
+Positron emission tomography (PET) or PET-CT scan.
+A PET scan is usually combined with a CT scan (see above), called a PET-CT scan.
+However, you may hear your doctor refer to this procedure just as a PET scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
-A small amount of a radioactive substance is injected into a patient’s body.
-This substance is absorbed mainly by organs and tissues that use the most energy.
+A small amount of a radioactive sugar substance is injected into the patient’s body.
+This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
+However, the amount of radiation in the substance is too low to be harmful.
 A scanner then detects this substance to produce images of the inside of the body.